django-ses/django-ses/README.rst

 * You need to send a high volume of email.
 * You don't want to have to worry about PTR records, Reverse DNS, email whitelist/blacklist services.
+* You want to improve delivery rate and inbox cosmetics by DKIM signing your messages using SES's Easy DKIM feature.
 * Django-SES is a truely drop-in replacement for the default mail backend.
   Your code should require no changes.